Machine Learning & Big Data Blog

 What is Logstash?

-While Logstash is an integral part of the ELK stack, it does not mean Logstash is limited to use with those tools.
-It can push data not only to Elasticsearch but also to other services like Zabbix, Datadog, InfluxDB, MongoDB, and even to message brokers like RabbitMQ, Amazon SQS, etc.
+While Logstash is an integral part of the ELK stack, Logstash is not limited to that ecosystem.
+Logstash can push data not only to Elasticsearch but also to services like Zabbix, Datadog, InfluxDB, MongoDB, and message brokers like RabbitMQ and Amazon SQS.

-Logstash consists of three core sections—inputs, filters, and outputs—as shown here:
+Logstash consists of three core sections—inputs, filters, and outputs—as shown in the diagram below.

 Logstash

-The primary feature of Logstash is its ability to collect and aggregate data from multiple sources.
-With over 50 plugins that can be used to gather data from various platforms and services, Logstash can cater to a wide variety of data collection needs from a single service.
-These inputs range from common inputs like file, beat, Syslog, stdin, UDP, TCP, HTTP, heartbeat to specific services such as azure event hub, Apache Kafka, AWS Kinesis, Salesforce, and SQLite.
+Logstash’s primary feature is its ability to collect and aggregate data from multiple sources.
+With over 50 plugins available, Logstash can gather data from a wide variety of platforms and services—from common inputs like file, beat, Syslog, stdin, UDP, TCP, HTTP, and heartbeat to specific services such as Azure Event Hub, Apache Kafka, AWS Kinesis, Salesforce, and SQLite.

-What distinguishes Logstash from most other services is its ability to apply filters to the input data and process it.
-Unlike acting as a simple aggregator and pushing data, Logstash extracts information from raw data and transforms it into more meaningful common formats as an intermediary step before sending it for further processing or storage.
+What distinguishes Logstash from most other data shippers is its ability to apply filters to incoming data.
+Rather than acting as a simple aggregator, Logstash extracts information from raw data and transforms it into structured, meaningful formats as an intermediary step before sending it downstream.

-Outputs are not limited to a single destination.
-By default, Logstash creates a stdout output if no outputs are configured.
-However, Logstash can be configured to push data to multiple destinations while filtering out specific inputs to specific outputs.
+Logstash is not limited to a single output.
+By default, Logstash creates a stdout output when none is configured, but Logstash can be set up to push data to multiple destinations simultaneously while routing specific inputs to specific outputs.

 Installing Logstash

-Logstash can be installed on all major operating systems, including Windows, Linux, and macOS.
-Additionally, it provides support for Docker images as well as Helm Charts for direct Kubernetes deployments.
+Logstash supports installation on all major operating systems—Windows, Linux, and macOS—as well as Docker images and Helm Charts for Kubernetes deployments.

 # Pull Image